humanestandards/home/content/play/ai-teaches-humane-operations.md

 🤖 Paul AI:

-The Agent of Community defines and measures the Agency of Harmonization as a way of measuring the effectiveness of community and the strength of its social bonds.
+The Agent of Community defines and measures the Agency of Harmonization as a way of measuring its effectiveness, and the strength of its social bonds.
 The Agency of Harmonization is the total value of the potential to foster Communities.

 \__\_